Wednesday, November 19, 2008

 In jungle clearings one can see the massive Stormspire peeking over the dense canopy.
 A massive structure built on elevated ground, it dominates the landscape.
 If Zelsur had only maintained a larger garrison, the fortress would have been a major stumbling block for the orcs of the Horde War.

 Two ethereal guards welcomed us to the Stormspire.
 Pazshe took me to a circular platform at the Stormspire’s base.
-The platform lifted off from the ground at Pazshe’s command, behaving much like the elevator I'd ridden back in Telredor.
+The platform lifted off from the ground at Pazshe’s command, behaving much like the elevator I'd ridden back at Telredor.

 A wealth of greenery abounds at the summit, where flowering vines stretch between broad-leaved trees growing in and around the plaza, and ferns grow thick on the flagstones.
 Guided by a fine aesthetic sense, the ethereals only clear out select portions of the vegetation.
 The Stormspire combines an ancient ruin’s exotic splendor with a marketplace’s convenience.
 The buildings are all draenic in style though mysterious ethereal devices buzz and hum in the corners.